thumbliner/thumbliner/fine.md

 ---

-> “I look to the future neither with hope nor fear but with uncertainty as to what will be.”<br>
+> “Study hard what interests you the most in the most undisciplined, irreverent, and original manner possible.”<br>
 > — Richard Feynman

 ---

-### On Episteme
+### Episteme
 - [ ] “You should, in science, believe logic and arguments, carefully drawn, and not authorities.”
+- [ ] “I still don’t know whether we have opposite viewpoints or any argument on the results of this experiment.
+In short, I don’t know what your viewpoint is.
+Therefore, I hope to hear your opinion clearly and simply stated in your next letter.”
 - [ ] “One does not learn a subject by using the words that people who know the subject use in discussing it.
 One must learn how to handle the ideas and then, when the subtleties arise that require special language, that special language can be used and developed easily.
 In the meantime, clarity is the desire.”
-- [ ] “If I don’t know what your opinion is in this matter, I don’t see much use in writing letters back and forth because I don’t know whether my views disagree with yours or not.
-You speak of our “opposite viewpoints” and “my arguments,” but I still don’t know whether we have opposite viewpoints or any argument on the results of this experiment.
-In short, I don’t know what your viewpoint is.
-Therefore, I hope to hear your opinion clearly and simply stated in your next letter.”

 ---

-> “Study hard what interests you the most in the most undisciplined, irreverent, and original manner possible.”<br>
+> “If you are an average student in everything and no intellectual pursuit gives you real delight, then I don’t know how to advise you.”<br>
 > — Richard Feynman

 ---